 - Short stature.
 Children with NF1 often are below average in height.

 Neurofibromatosis 2 (NF2) is much less common than NF1.
-Signs and symptoms of NF2 usually result from the development of benign, slow-growing tumors (acoustic neuromas) in both ears.
+Signs and symptoms of NF2 usually result from the development of benign, slow-growing tumors in both ears (acoustic neuromas), which can cause hearing loss.
 Also known as vestibular schwannomas, these tumors grow on the nerve that carries sound and balance information from the inner ear to the brain.

 Signs and symptoms generally appear in the late teen and early adult years, and can vary in severity.
 Signs and symptoms can include: